Sfm-sim/python-code-explainer/README.md

 # python-code-explainer

-- This tool was made by me
+- This tool was made with the help of ai
 - put code and it will explain it in the easiest way for any human to understand!
 - have fun using the code and i love you guys. thanks for using the tool